Vincent Gallo: Personal life

-Gallo lives in Arizona, owning a $3.25 million mansion in Tucson.

-Gallo previously owned two Los Angeles houses designed by modernist architect John Lautner - the The Garcia House and the Wolff house.
-He also previously owned a condo at Trump Tower, as well as apartments in buildings designed by Jean Nouvel and Richard Meier.
+Gallo resides in Arizona as of 2022.
+He moved to the state in September 2018, when he purchased a $3.25 million mansion in the Catalina Foothills area near Tucson; the home, located on 3.5 acres in a gated community, was built in 2007 from a design by the architect Rick Joy.
+The same month, Gallo had sold two condominium units located within the same building in the Arts District neighborhood of downtown Los Angeles.
+He previously owned two Los Angeles houses designed by modernist architect John Lautner: the Garcia House and the Wolff House.
+He also previously owned a condo at Trump Tower (purchased in 2019 and sold in 2022), as well as apartments in buildings designed by Jean Nouvel and Richard Meier.
 Gallo is a teetotaler.
 He is a collector of vinyl records and pre-war sound equipment.

 Gallo has said that he once lived in author William S. Burroughs's house for six months.
 Gallo also knew poet John Giorno, who lived with Burroughs at the time.
 Throughout their lives, Burroughs and Gallo exchanged postcards, letters, and mixtapes.
 Ohio State University holds one of Gallo's letters to Burroughs among its archival collection.

 In 1984, Gallo was married to a woman for just 10 weeks, before their relationship ended.
-Gallo once dated socialite Paris Hilton.
 Gallo has held close friendships with musician Johnny Ramone (prior to Ramone's death in 2004), musician John Frusciante, and actress Milla Jovovich.

 On May 24, 2001, Gallo successfully sued actor John Ventimiglia for assault and battery.
 The New York Supreme Court decided the case in Gallo's favor in Gallo v.
 Ventimiglia (2001).

 Gallo has garnered infamy for making incendiary and provocative comments.
 When once asked by an interviewer if he was Jewish, Gallo replied, "No, I do not have the Jew gene."
 On his website, Gallo offers himself as an escort to women for $50,000; and sells his sperm for $1,000,000.
 His website has been labeled as satirical by media outlets such as The Daily Wire, and has drawn the scorn of other outlets, such as The Guardian.
-Gallo has stated in interviews that his website and provocative statements are satire, and has mocked critics who have interpreted them as serious.
+Gallo has stated in interviews that his website and provocative statements are intended to be humorous, and has mocked critics who have interpreted them as serious.